omarzain27/School-donation-analysis/README.md

 5. How mant different project types exists ?
 What is the total donation amount for each of them ?

-hint: plotly library doesnt't show in github so the missing plot will be in screenshots folder.
+**hint**: plotly library doesnt't show in github so the missing plot will be in screenshots folder.

 ## Dependencies